pkarmele/Quiz/README.md

-Quiz gamw using html, css and js.
+Quiz game using html, css and js.